 Ongoing content is your best chance to optimize for semantic search.
-Oftentimes, people will type full questions or long-tail quires into Google, and it then becomes Google’s job to find, not the content with the most keywords in common to the query, but the content that sufficiently answers the user’s question.
+Oftentimes, people will type full questions or long-tail quires into Google, and it then becomes Google’s job to find, not the content with the most keywords in common/match keywords to the query but create content that sufficiently answers the user’s question.
 Accordingly, your content should be focused on succinctly and descriptively answering as many potential user queries as possible.

 When it comes to writing onsite content and ongoing articles, there isn’t much you’ll have to change in your approach.
 However, there are two considerations you should incorporate.
 First, remind yourself that it’s not necessary to stuff keywords into your articles.
 Focus your efforts on being concise and descriptive, and the rest should come naturally.
-Second, know that most semantic queries are long and conversational, so try to make your content a little more conversational accordingly.
+Second, know that most semantic search queries are long and conversational, creating content a little more conversational accordingly.
 Conversational, casual tones are more approachable for readers, so in addition to maximizing your potential visibility, you’ll also increase your retention.

 Google is already quite impressive.
 It’s able to reasonably guess the meaning behind your given search phrase, even with the elementary Hummingbird update.
 But the future of semantic search will likely extend far beyond the current limits of algorithm technology.

-If we take those factors and incorporate them into an environment that is built on semantic search, we end up with a search engine that can guess users’ intentions based on their previous behavior—maybe even before they search for it.
+If we take those factors and incorporate them into an environment that is built on semantic search, we end up with a search engine that can guess user intent/search intent & contextual meaning based on their previous behavior/search history—maybe even before they search for it.
 By using big data to analyze and interpret patterns of behavior based on individuality, time of day, social media activity, and even recent news, Google could take the world of search into a direction previously limited to science fiction.
 We’re likely a decade or more away from building a machine that can accurately guess what you’re thinking, but knowing Google, we’re probably already closer than you think.
+(Utilizing machine learning)

 In some ways your content marketing strategy shouldn’t change.
 Presently, subject-focused content strategies tend to pay off.
-Writing about a given topic will naturally attract people searching for keywords related to that topic.
+Writing about a given topic will naturally attract people searching for semantically related keywords to that topic.
 It’s all about giving people what they’re looking for, and that fundamental principle will remain firm.

 However, in order to adapt to the surely-coming revolution of semantic search, you need to go a step further.
-You need to understand the meaning behind why people are searching for a given topic.
+You need to understand the meaning behind why user searching for a given topic.
 It’s a fancy way of saying you need to understand your demographics better, through surveys, studies, and big data analysis.
-Understand exactly what motivates your customers to search for a given topic, and extend your content strategy to cover those peripheral motivators.
+Understand exactly what motivates your customers to search for a given topic, create content and extend your content strategy to cover those peripheral motivators.

 Doing so will put you ahead of the search engines—Google will attempt to understand what’s motivating your customer, but you’ll already know.
 And if you can provide that to them with relevance, uniqueness, and quality, Google will reward you with a high rank.